 The boom of social networking media is, indeed, useful for a huge number of individuals, business owners, suppliers, and executives.
 Through these social networking sites, one can build on their connection and increase the chances of obtaining new contacts and networks useful for their businesses.
-But did you know that social networking sites such as LinkedIn can be used for your job search?
+But did you know that you can use social networking sites such as LinkedIn in job search?

 Here are some tips that you can do in order to maximize your LinkedIn use and eventually, increase your job leads and interview requests:

-Fill out your profile and make sure you do well in it.
+Fill out your profile and make sure you do it well

 Like in Facebook, it is important that you appear as professional and as competent in your LinkedIn account.
 Remember, your LinkedIn is a virtual representation of you.
 That said, it is, nonetheless, important that you give proper consideration to the content of your LinkedIn profile.